tiems90/STS-transfers/blogpost.md

 Nowadays, by leveraging scalable cloud infrastructure and big data processing technologies like [Apache Spark](https://spark.apache.org/), these analyses can move from a reactive approach to a pro-active one; regulators can shift to actively monitor marine activity, highlight and investigate potentially illegal STS transfers.

 This blog  will cover two approaches to STS transfer detection; starting with an event-based approach, and following up with an advanced aggregate approach.
 We will also discuss ways to optimise this with [Mosaic](https://databrickslabs.github.io/mosaic/) on Databricks.
 This content was presented at the [Data and AI Summit 2022](https://www.youtube.com/watch?v=XQNflqbgP7Q).
+The code is available [here](https://github.com/databrickslabs/mosaic/tree/main/notebooks/examples/python/Ship2ShipTransfers).

 ## Data Ingestion
 For the purpose of this analysis we will be leveraging Vessel traffic data, or [Automatic Identification System (AIS)](https://en.wikipedia.org/wiki/Automatic_identification_system) data, collected by the US Coast Guard.
 This data contains information such as timestamps, locations, speeds and ship types.